Student surveys

 Student Barometer

-The Student Barometer was previously run annually at Oxford but will not be run in 2023.
+The Student Barometer was previously run annually at Oxford but now runs every two years, returning in Michaelmas 2024 after a break in 2023.
 It last ran from 17 November - 17 December 2022 and surveyed all taught undergraduate and taught postgraduate students (postgraduate research students were surveyed separately in 2023).
+In 2024/25 the survey will run in two parts, with freshers surveyed on the arrival experience in late Michaelmas and all students (except final year undergraduates, who will be surveyed in the National Student Survey) surveyed in late Hilary/early Trinity 2025.

 The survey enables the University to benchmark feedback on the student experience from application to graduation, against those of 120 other universities.

 The results and the comments submitted are analysed on a confidential and anonymous basis by a wide range of departments/faculties, colleges and central services across the collegiate University as we consider both the quantitative and qualitative feedback provided.
 Students' comments are very insightful and provide us with an evaluation of your student experience so far and an impetus for change and improvements.
-A summary of the Student Barometer 2022 results for Oxford can be found here.
+Read a summary of Oxford's 2022 Student Barometer survey results.

 U-Flourish (Student Wellbeing)